deltajoe/ngp-image-picker/README.md

 <center><span style="color: red">
 This package is used to provide Angular v17 support until the original [ngp-image-picker](https://www.npmjs.com/package/ngp-image-picker) package is updated.
+I have not created a nmp scoped package so far, so download the release and install it locally.
 </span></center>

 Angular library for the selection, edition and compression of images in png, jpeg and webp formats